talesh/response/README.md

 Review the response and update the plan | Implements | Advises | Advises | Advises | Advises |

 ## IMPLEMENTATION OF INCIDENT RESPONSE

+These steps should be conducted during an incident response.
+They are not numbered since they're not exclusively sequential.
+Rather, they happen throughout the incident.
+For example, documentation starts at the very beginning and continues throughout the entire life cycle of the incident; communication also happens throughout the entire incident.
+An overzealous response could even cause more damage than the initial attack.
+By working these steps alongside each other, you will get the best compromise between swift and effective action.

 #### Making an Initial Assessment
 *	You should confirm whether you are dealing with an actual incident or a false positive.